 The autocorrelations for each TC and in total were plotted as correlograms.
-Individual correlograms for each of the ten days in the dataset are not provided, but the results from those figures are summarized in Tables 4 and 5, and Figure 4.
-Correlograms for each TC are provided in Figures 5 and 6.
+Individual correlograms for each of the 10 days in the dataset are not provided, but the results from those figures are summarized in Tables 4 and 5, and Fig. 4.
+Correlograms for each TC are provided in Figs. 5 and 6.
 The correlograms are smoothed splines fitted to scatterplots of the correlograms for each sounding or altitude level.
-Table 4 documents the autocorrelation spatial scales where correlation drops below 0.5 for adjacent data points at a fixed altitude (dropsonde-to-dropsonde).
+Table 4 documents the autocorrelation spatial scales where correlation drops below 0.5 for adjacent data points at a fixed altitude (dropsonde to dropsonde).
 Table 5 documents the autocorrelation time scales where correlation drops below 0.5 for data within a given individual sounding.
-The means, medians, and standard deviations for the spatial and temporal autocorrelation scales computed from all ten observation days are included in Tables 4 and 5.